 Unsure if full-time Foster Care is the right fit for you?
 Consider Respite Care

-Respite care allows you to take on a softer role in fostering while still making a difference in the lives of foster children by functioning as a support for other foster families.
+Respite care allows you to take on a softer role in foster parenting while still making a difference in the lives of foster children by functioning as a support for other foster families.
 As a respite foster parent, you would help provide breaks for other families by hosting their foster children for short-term visits.

 In this role, not only would you still get to work with the children directly, but you would also play a vital role in strengthening the efforts of those who work so hard for them.